UofABioinformaticsHub/Biotech7005/Practicals/Bash_Practicals/1_IntroBash.md

 ls -l ~
 ```

-This directory should contain numerous files and folders.
+This directory should contain numerous folders.
-There is a `-` instead of a `d` at the beginning of the initial string of flags indicates the difference between files and folders.
+There is a `-` instead of a `d` at the beginning of the initial string of flags indicates the difference between any files and directories.
-On Ubuntu or git bash, files and folders should also be displayed with different colours, but this may or may not be the case for those of you on OSX.
+On Ubuntu files and directories will also be displayed with different colours.
 **Can you see only folders, or do you have any files present in your home directory?**

 There are many more options that we could specify to give a slightly different output from the `ls` command.